Metro service area

 • UPI or bank reference or UTR if available.

-• One screenshot of bank history if needed.
+• One bank-history screenshot when needed.

 How to avoid common delays

 Support principle: one issue, one ticket, one clean set of evidence.
-This reduces time and increases accuracy.

 Responsible gaming in Delhi NCR